BrainVR/brainvr-unity-framework-documentation/docs/index.md

 ```

 ## Who are we?
 This framework has been coded by [Lukáš Hejtmánek](hejtmy.com) while working at the National Institute of Mental Health and Inistitute of Physiology, ASCR.
-Some parts were developed in collaboration with researchers at the Center for Neuroscince at University of California, Davis.
+Some parts were developed in collaboration with researchers at the Center for Neuroscience at University of California, Davis.

 ## Acknowledgements